Your partner for global financial restructuring

 We act for them on complex business reorganizations, troubled company M&A, debt restructurings, liability management and contingency planning transactions, financing matters, investigations, enforcement, litigation and asset recovery.

 Timely involvement is key to protecting value – whether through mitigating non-bankruptcy measures or a comprehensive restructuring.
 These processes differ by jurisdiction, and our market-leading team brings decades of experience in implementing and delivering the most appropriate strategy in the context of insolvency and bankruptcy regimes around the world.

-We’ve been involved in the most common restructuring proceedings globally, including many of the world’s complex and transformational transactions, distinguishing our team as one of the top practices in the world.
+We are involved in global restructuring proceedings, including many of the world’s complex and transformational transactions, distinguishing our team as one of the top practices in the world.